 It all started with a dream...

 I never knew how incredibly challenging and rewarding it would be to become an author.
+I finished publishing the first two books while serving active duty in the US Air Force.

 My life story is a bit different than most, but I believe that we are all meant to experience life in our own unique way.
 It shapes us into becoming the people we were born to be.
 I was born in Aurora, Colorado but my father was never a part of my life.
 My mother and I moved back to Minneapolis, Minnesota when I was two years old to be closer to our family who loved and cared about me dearly growing up.
 I'll always appreciate the great childhood I was provided.
 I love you Mom, Grandma and Grandpa and everyone else!